Maintenance of Academic Standards

 Students taking medical or academic leave or placed on disciplinary suspension are required to make arrangements to have their belongings packed and shipped or stored within five days of the effective date of their leave.
 Failure to do so will result in charges for time spent packing and making arrangements for shipping or storage.

 Presence on Campus.
-While a student is on medical or academic leave or disciplinary suspension, they will not be permitted to visit campus without prior written permission of the dean of students or their designee.
-Permission will be granted for certain pre-approved educational or health treatment purposes only.
+While a student is on a leave of absence, a disciplinary suspension, or a term of academic suspension, they are not permitted to visit campus without prior written permission of the dean of student development or their designee.
+Permission will be granted for certain pre-approved educational purposes only.